-Here, basic on the application requirements, we can classify different industrial networking technology into non-real-time (beyond 100 milliseconds), real-time (between 1-100 milliseconds), and extreme real-time (below 1ms).
+Here, based on the application requirements, we can classify different industrial networking technology into non-real-time (beyond 100 milliseconds), real-time (between $1 \approx 100$ milliseconds), and extreme real-time (below 1ms).

 Peak data rate is the maximum achievable data rate under ideal conditions.